VHRanger/Automation-FAQ/automation.md

 --> graph of ATM vs bank tellers here https://voxeu.org/sites/default/files/image/FromMay2014/bessenfig1.png <----

-This is to show that it's extremely difficult to predict the effect of automating a task on the workers who do that task a priori.
-Because automation is a wide-ranging force in the economy, the most effective way to learn which scenarios play out is to instead study the trends in the labor force.
-This is what we'll do in the next few sections.
+This shows that it's extremely difficult to predict the effect of automating a task on the workers who do that task.

 ### 5) Automation seems to increase inequality

 Automating work will always make the country richer on average.
-This doesn't mean that everyone will get richer -- automation can increase or decrease inequality.
-But it's important to know that **technological progress always changes the distribution of wealth**.
-Even if a new technology is a clear improvement on all fronts, the ones profiting from the existing system will be losers.
-If we made a perfectly clean and renewable energy source, the people profiting from fossil fuels would be poorer, and the distribution of wealth would change to be more equal.
+This doesn't mean that everyone will get richer -- automation can increase or decrease economic inequality.
+But it's important to know that **technological progress both increases wealth and changes the distribution of wealth**.
+For example, if we found a perfect clean and renewable energy source, the people profiting from fossil fuels would be poorer, and the distribution of wealth would change to be more equal.

 However, as seen in the [inequality FAQ][22], inequality has increased in the last 30 years.
 This is at least partly because recent technological progress has served to increase, rather than decrease, inequality.